 - Leave the temporary low branches.
 These branches should be short enough that they don’t compete with permanent branches but low enough to protect the young trunk.
 Prune these off gradually as the tree grows.

 From that point, you can develop a solid and well-shaped tree by training the tree naturally and shaping it as it continues to grow.
-If you’re unsure, remember that you can always ask a local professional what time of year to trim trees that are young, as it may vary by the type of tree and area of the country.
+If you’re unsure, remember that you can always ask a local tree care pro what time of year to trim trees that are young, as it may vary by the type of tree and area of the country.

-Whether they are young or more mature trees, recently planted trees are a special case.
+Whether trees are young or more mature, recently planted trees are a special case.
 While it might be tempting to get the pruners out immediately for your newly planted tree, as with young trees, it’s usually better to wait a year.

 - Double leaders (two competing lead branches)